hassanjawwad12/golang-from-ground-up/README.md

 ### Structs
 * Related data needs to be passed individually but struct solve this problem by grouping the related data
-* Always accept the struct as pointer and never as a value when making a method which edits the struct
+* Always accept the struct as pointer and never as a value when making a method which edits the struct ( otherwise it makes a copy and only edits a copy)
 * Struct Embedding is building a new struct that builds up on an existing struct
 * Always `Prefer anonymous` embedding over `Explicit Embedding`(where u add a fieldname for a struct)

+### Types
+* type keyword can also be used to assign alias to built-in types